vim-autoformat/vim-autoformat/README.markdown

 * Create a help file

-If you have any suggestions on this plugin or on this readme, if you think some default formatprg definition is missing, or if you experience problems, please contact me by creating an issue in this repository.
+If you have any suggestions on this plugin or on this readme, if you think some formatprg definition should be added to the defaults, or if you experience problems, please contact me by creating an issue in this repository.
 You can also send a message to ctje92 at gmail dot com.

 Change log
 ----------
 ### March 9 2013
-The custom_config branch has been merged into the master branch.
+The `custom_config` branch has been merged into the master branch.
 * Customization of formatprograms can be done easily now, as explained above.
 * I set the default tabwidth to 4 for all formatprograms as well as for vim itself.
 * The default parameters for astyle have been slightly modified: it will wrap spaces around operators.